rwilliams/jrubywiki/Truffle.md

 # JRuby+Truffle - a High-Performance Implementation of Ruby using Truffle and Graal

-The Truffle runtime of JRuby is an experimental implementation of an interpreter for JRuby using the Truffle AST interpreting framework and the Graal compiler.
+The JRuby+Truffle runtime is an experimental implementation of Ruby using the Truffle AST interpreting framework and the Graal compiler.
-It’s an alternative to the IR interpreter and bytecode compiler.
+It’s an alternative to the JRuby IR interpreter and bytecode compiler.
 The goal is to be significantly faster, simpler and to have more functionality than other implementations of Ruby.

 JRuby+Truffle is a project of [Oracle Labs](https://labs.oracle.com) and academic collaborators at the [Institut für Systemsoftware at Johannes Kepler